dominique-shore/Fluvial-Geomorphology/Assignments/module-07_GCD.md

 - 1. B Create a [GCD Project](http://gcd.riverscapes.xyz/Concepts/projects.html) (you will bring this to class on Monday and turn this in for Part 2) with at least:
   -  1.B.1: Three of the Five years loaded as surveys (see videos for how to do error modelling)
   - 1.B.2: Two change detections (threshold @ 80% probability) for two of the epochs
-  - 1.B.3: A budget segregation with at least two examples of the following mechanisms of change identified:
+  - 1.B.3: A budget segregation with at least two examples each of the following mechanisms of change identified:
     - Bank Erosion
     - Channel Bed Lowering (degradation / incision)
     - Channel Bed Rising (aggradation)